|

 having, they more often than not, want to draw or paint also!
 At the

-party, the host or hostess picks the media and the subject.
+party, the birthday host or hostess picks the media and the subject.
 They have

 full control.
 Whether it's drawing, painting or a doing a craft, the kids create something

-they can be proud of, all the while learning art!
+they can be proud of, all the while learning art in an entertaining

 My mom and dad gave me a Jon Gnagy drawing kit for Christmas.
 Jon Gnagy